watchexec/watchexec/doc/watchexec.1.md

 If the path provided is a directory, a file will be created in that directory.
 The file name will be the current date and time, in the format watchexec.YYYY-MM-DDTHH-MM-SSZ.log.

-**\--manual**

-:   Show the manual page

-This shows the manual page for Watchexec, if the output is a terminal and the man program is available.
-If not, the manual page is printed to stdout in ROFF format (suitable for writing to a watchexec.1 file).

-**\--completions**=*COMPLETIONS*

-:   Generate a shell completions script

-Provides a completions script or configuration for the given shell.
-If Watchexec is not distributed with pre-generated completions, you can use this to generate them yourself.

-Supported shells: bash, elvish, fish, nu, powershell, zsh.

 **-h**, **\--help**